RM Regina Elena (BB-1908)

 Back to Italian Navy page:

 The Regina Elena class, like the Dreadnought was 3-5 knots faster than existing battleships in the Italian and other navies.
 A massive advantage over their rivals.
-Eight 4.7" anti-torpedo boat guns made up the secondary armament where a lot of the pre-dreadnoughts had 6" guns for the same purpose.
-The 4.7" quick firers were probably a better gun for the anti-torpedo boat duties, faster firing weapons against small agile vessels, more probability of a hit.
-The armament was rounded out with half a dozen 2 pounder boat guns.
+Twelve 4.7" anti-torpedo boat guns made up the secondary armament where a lot of the pre-dreadnoughts had 6" guns for the same purpose.
+The 4.7" guns were probably a better gun for the anti-torpedo boat duties, than the 6", faster firing weapons against small agile vessels, more probability of a hit.
+The armament was rounded out with 10x3" and 4x2 pounder boat guns.

 |Armour||8" side, 2" deck, 8/5/3" turrets|